Product May Have Been Discontinued

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

 Based on its ingredients alone, Purina Bella Natural Bites Dog Food looks like a below-average dry product.

 As a group, the brand features an average protein content of 30% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 45% for the overall product line.

 And a fat-to-protein ratio of about 60%.

-When you consider the protein-boosting effect of the soybean, corn gluten and canola meals that are listed in front of the chicken by-product meal, this looks like the profile of a dry product containing just a modest amount of meat.
+However, when you consider the protein-boosting effect of the soybean, corn gluten and canola meals that are listed in front of the chicken by-product meal, this looks like the profile of a dry product containing just a modest amount of meat.

 Has Purina Bella Natural Bites Dog Food Been Recalled?